Technically, no. Practically, yes.

 Spotify does not care that you spent money on Meta or Google ads.
 There is no "pay-to-play" switch where ad spend buys algorithmic reach.

 However, ads are the fuel that starts the engine.
+(For the full picture, see our complete guide to Spotify music promotion.)

 How the Data Flows